libertyernie/vba-wii/readme.txt

 * Screenshots can be displayed on the main menu
 * Fixed pixel ratio mode (1x, 2x, and 3x)
 * Super Game Boy borders (from game or custom)
+* Wii U Pro Controller support
+* 240p support

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[2.3.2 Release Candidate 1 - ??] - libertyernie

+* Wii U: if widescreen is enabled in the Wii U setting, VBA GX will use a 16:9 aspect ratio, except while playing a game with fixed pixel mode turned on
+* There are now three options for border in the emulation settings menu (see "Super Game Boy borders" section for details)
+* 240p support added.
+"Type 1" has viWidth set to 672px like the other video modes in VBA GX; "Type 2" has it at 640px the way libogc does.
+I'm not sure which is more accurate.

 [2.3.1b - November 8, 2014] - Glitch

 * Added FIX94's libwupc for WiiU Pro Controllers
 * Added tueidj's vWii Widescreen Fix